taralynn00/GVSU-Hackathon-Information/README.md

 ## Commands to Know:
 ### Setup Commands:
-`sudo apt update`
+- `sudo apt update`
-`sudo apt upgrade`
+- `sudo apt upgrade`
-`sudo apt upgrade pip` (or pip3)
+- `sudo apt upgrade pip` (or pip3)
-`sudo raspi-config`
+- `sudo raspi-config`

-Using the arrow keys:
+- Using the arrow keys:
-Navigate to Interface Options > I2C and enable it.
+  - Navigate to Interface Options > I2C and enable it.
-Navigate to Interface Options > SPI and enable it.
+  - Navigate to Interface Options > SPI and enable it.
-*end of setup commands*
+*End of setup commands.
+Note: `sudo update` and `sudo upgrade` are used daily **IF** installing any new utilities, packages, libraries, etc.*

 ### Reboot:
 `sudo reboot`

 ### Shut Down:
+Running this command ultimately is clicking the power off button within the OS.
 `sudo shutdown -h now`
+From here, turn the kob on the power supply towards 0.
+Once the knob is completely turned off, unplug the power supply.

 ### Get into folder:
 `cd /home/techshow1/Documents/TestCode/`